Values and Ethos

 - Focus on inspiring, creative and effective teaching and learning across a broad and balanced curriculum

-- Have the highest expectations of all staff and provide a supportive environment that will enable them to develop professionally
+- Have the highest expectations of all staff and provide a supportive environment that will enable them to develop professionally and be valued as one collective staff team

 - Provide enrichment through extra-curricular activities